bilgehanertan/LM_Memorization/README.md

+# Changes:
+Model has been updated to the Text-To-Text Transfer Transformer (T5).
+Modifications have been made to the codebase to ensure compatibility with various other generative models.

 # Training data extraction from GPT-2

 This repository contains code for extracting training data from GPT-2, following the approach outlined in the following paper: